Home How-To How to turn off Motion Smoothing or Disable Soap Opera Effect on...

 How to turn off Motion Smoothing or Disable Soap Opera Effect on your TV

-But what exactly is this technology, why would you want to turn it off, and how to disable it on your TV?
+In this article, we will cover this technology, why you may want to turn it off, and how to disable it on your TV.

 What is Motion Smoothing or Soap Opera Effect in TV?

 • A frame is a still image, just like a photo.
-And when we record a series of still images of a particular scene and play it consecutively at a rapid pace, it gives the human eye a perception of smooth motion, just like a flipbook (see video below).
+When we record a series of still images of a particular scene and play it consecutively at a rapid pace, the human eye perceives smooth motion, just like a flipbook (see video below).

 Grumpy Cloud FLIPBOOK